 Rights Respecting Education (RRE)

-As of September 2017, we are pleased to announce that The Crescent has received the Rights Respecting School Level 2 Award.
+We are pleased to share that The Crescent has received the Rights Respecting School Level 2 Award.
 We are very proud of this award.
 Children understand their rights and are able to articulate these to each other.
 Below is some information about the UNICEF Rights of the Child.